chocoelho/fixmydjango-lib/README.rst

 Contribute
 ----------

 Feel free to fork this project and contribute with it!
+GitHub repository at: https://github.com/vintasoftware/fixmydjango-lib

 Authors
 -------